Materials Science and Engineering

 Cognate Elective Courses (3 to 6 credit hours):

-• Required: One graduate level course from CECS (not from the list of MTSE required core or MTSE elective courses), CASL, CEHHS, or COB
+• Required: One graduate level course from CECS (excluding ME 518, MTSE elective courses, ENGR 500, and ENGR 501), CASL, CEHHS, or COB

-• Optional: One graduate-level course from CECS (not from the list of MTSE required core or MTSE elective courses) or natural sciences (BIOL, CHEM, ESCI, ENST, MICR, PHYS)
+• Optional: One graduate-level course from CECS (excluding ME 518, MTSE elective courses, ENGR 500, and ENGR 501) or natural sciences (BIOL, CHEM, ESCI, ENST, MICR, PHYS)

 The thesis option may be elected with the approval of the Materials Science and Engineering graduate program committee.
 It will count for six (6) credit hours of coursework, replacing two courses in the Materials Science and Engineering electives area.